Cross Timbers Royalty Trust (crt) Increases Dividend to $0.09 Per Share

 Cross Timbers Royalty Trust (NYSE:crt) declared a monthly dividend on Tuesday, March 21st.
 Investors of record on Friday, March 31st will be given a dividend of 0.089 per share on Thursday, April 13th.
-This represents a $1.07 annualized dividend and a yield of 7.39%.
+This represents a $1.07 annualized dividend and a dividend yield of 7.39%.
 The ex-dividend date is Wednesday, March 29th.
-This is a positive change from Cross Timbers Royalty Trust’s previous monthly dividend of $0.06.
+This is an increase from Cross Timbers Royalty Trust’s previous monthly dividend of $0.06.

-COPYRIGHT VIOLATION NOTICE: “Cross Timbers Royalty Trust (crt) Increases Dividend to $0.09 Per Share” was published by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are accessing this report on another domain, it was copied illegally and republished in violation of U.S. & international trademark & copyright laws.
-The correct version of this report can be read at https://www.chaffeybreeze.com/2017/03/24/cross-timbers-royalty-trust-crt-increases-dividend-to-0-09-per-share-2.html.
+TRADEMARK VIOLATION NOTICE: This article was first posted by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are accessing this article on another site, it was illegally copied and reposted in violation of United States and international copyright legislation.
+The legal version of this article can be read at https://www.chaffeybreeze.com/2017/03/24/cross-timbers-royalty-trust-crt-increases-dividend-to-0-09-per-share.html.

 Cross Timbers Royalty Trust is an express trust.
 The net profits interests are the principal asset of the Trust.
 The net profits interests consist of approximately 90% net profits interests, which are carved from producing royalty and overriding royalty interest properties in Texas, Oklahoma and New Mexico, and 11.11% nonparticipating royalty interests in non-producing properties located primarily in Texas and Oklahoma.